2014 California Proposition 47: Impact on crime rates

 Numerous media outlets have continued to report an increase in retail theft related to the passage of Prop 47.
 In 2016, large retailers Safeway, Target, Rite Aid and CVS pharmacies reported that shoplifting increased, by from 15% to as much as over 50% in some cases, since voters approved Proposition 47.
 In 2017, the Los Angeles Times reported that the California Supreme Court ruled that a person convicted of a felony for stealing a car may have that conviction reduced to a misdemeanor if the vehicle was worth no more than $950.
 In 2018, researchers found that Prop 47 contributed to a jump in car burglaries, shoplifting and other thefts.
 In 2018, the San Francisco Chronicle reported that Prop.
 47 led to a rise in the larceny theft rate by about 9 percent, compared to the 2014 rate.

 By 2019, organized retail theft was on the rise.
 Police and store owners attributed it to Prop 47.

-According to the Public Policy Institute of California, violent crime in California rose by 5.7% between 2021 and 2022.

 Advocates of Proposition 47 underscored the importance of reallocating funds from incarceration to community-based treatment initiatives to decrease the likelihood of reoffending.
 Prop 47 dictates that 65% of the financial savings achieved by the state be directed toward mental health and substance use disorder treatment for individuals involved in the criminal justice system.
 The remaining funds are divided among K–12 schools (25%) and victim services (10%).
 The initial transfer of savings occurred in 2016, and the programs funded by these grants are relatively recent, making it unlikely for them to have had an immediate impact on recidivism rates.

 These grant programs are administered by the Board of State and Community Corrections (BSCC), specifically focusing on mental health services, substance use disorder treatment, and interventions before an individual's arrest or booking into a jail facility.
 Public agencies are responsible for submitting grant applications.
 A minimum of half the funds must be allocated to non-governmental community-based organizations.
 These grants provided by the BSCC span three years, with approximately $104 million distributed from June 2017 to August 2020.

 Diverse projects have been funded across various counties, targeting different age groups, types of offenses, and stages within the criminal justice process.
 These programs involve collaboration between multiple organizations.
 Although they currently serve a relatively modest number of individuals annually, successful initiatives have the potential to be expanded in the future.